 Since the world, our students are entering is technologically rich, we must consider the integration of technology into the classroom as an integral part of 21st-Century learning

-uQualio® has been hard at work over the last couple of weeks making some changes to our video eLearning platform ✅
+uQualio® has been hard at work over the last couple of weeks making some changes to our eLearning creation authoring software platform ✅

 However, today we decided to switch gears and take a break from development work.
 Instead, today we've brought you Dr. Shannon Doak to share his experiences and insights integrating technology into classrooms 🚸